Abdulvoris101/EnjoyChat/README.md

 # EnjoyChat
-`Enjoychat` - a new social media created in the django framework for people to communicate with each other and have fun by posting
+`Enjoychat` - a social media created in the django framework for people to communicate with each other and have fun by posting

 Used stacks